hdg204/Rdna-nexus/README.md

 It can be a little slow but it prints to screen which chromosome it's on.
 The output is similar to extract_snp, except there are multiple columns for the genotypes, named 'chr:bp_A0_A1', and multiple rows for the SNP info, one for each SNP.

 ## generate_grs

+*Calculate a genetic risk score using SNP weights

+This function takes a weight file, which must have the columns chromosome, base pair, other, effect, and weight, and calculates a genetic risk score applying the formula

+$\sum_{n=1}^{N_{snp}} n$

 ## For internal Exeter use